locationtech/jts/web/docs/developer/index.md

 By default JTS uses arrays of Coordinates to represent the points and lines of Geometries.
 There are some cases in which you might want Geometries to store their points using some  other implementation.
 For example, to save memory you may want to use a more  compact sequence implementation, such as an array of x’s and an array of y’s.
 Another  possibility is to use a custom coordinate class to store extra information on each coordinate,  such as measures for linear referencing.

-You can do this by implementing the CoordinateSequence and

-CoordinateSequenceFactory interfaces.
-You would then create a GeometryFactory parameterized by your CoordinateSequenceFactory, and use this GeometryFactory to create  new Geometries.
-All of these new Geometries will use your CoordinateSequence  implementation.
+You can do this by implementing the `CoordinateSequence` and `CoordinateSequenceFactory` interfaces.
+You would then create a `GeometryFactory` parameterized by your `CoordinateSequenceFactory`, and use this `GeometryFactory` to create  new `Geometries`.
+All of these new `Geometries` will use your `CoordinateSequence`  implementation.

 For an example, see the following sample programs in the

-com.vividsolutions.jtsexample.geom package:
+org.locationtech.jtsexample.geom package:

 | ExtendedCoordinateExample  | An example of using adding information to the  basic coordinate representation |
 | :---- | :---- |
 | TwoArrayCoordinateSequenceExample  | An example of using a more memory-efficient  sequence implementation |

-A note on performance: If your CoordinateSequence is not based on an array of the  standard JTS Coordinates (or a subclass of Coordinate), it may incur a small performance  penalty.
+A note on performance: If your `CoordinateSequence` is not based on an array of the  standard JTS `Coordinates` (or a subclass of Coordinate), it may incur a small performance  penalty.
 This is due to the marshalling and unmarshalling required for JTS to convert the  user coordinates into arrays of JTS coordinates.

 # **9. TIPS & TECHNIQUES**

 ## **9.1 NODING A SET OF LINESTRINGS**

-Many spatial operations assume that their input data is **noded**, meaning that LineStrings never cross.
-For example, the JTS Polygonizer and the JTS LineMerger described earlier  assume that their input is noded.
+Many spatial operations assume that their input data is **noded**, meaning that `LineStrings` never cross.
+For example, the JTS `Polygonizer` and the JTS `LineMerger` described earlier  assume that their input is noded.

-The noding process splits LineStrings that cross into smaller LineStrings that meet at a  point, or **node**, as illustrated below.
+The noding process splits `LineStrings` that cross into smaller `LineStrings` that meet at a  point, or **node**, as illustrated below.

 | ![](img/noded_3.png) | ![](img/noded_9.png) |
 | :---: | :---: |